Flutterando/README-Template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-From the many great README templates available on GitHub we chose Othneildrew's template as a base for the Readme used on the Flutterando community projects, because of it's layout and being ease of use.
+From the many great README templates available on GitHub we chose Othneildrew's template as a base for the Readme used on the Flutterando community projects, because of it's layout and it being easy to implement.
-We modified it to be more in tune with the packages and projects from our community and to have a go-to readme when we start a new one.
+We modified it to be more in tune with the packages and projects of our community and to have a go-to readme when we start something new.

-Othneildrews's said this in his project, and we feel it apllies for us too:
+Othneildrews's said this in his project, and we feel it apllies for us too when it comes to writing your Readme for a project:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life 😊